-Version 1: 15 January 2021
+Version 1: 27 October 2020

-This handbook is a guidance document only and is designed to provide information to support your Grant Agreement including all associated annexes and the 2020 Erasmus Programme Guide and the Second Corrigendum to the 2020 Programme Guide.
-Your Grant Agreement, the 2020 Erasmus Programme Guide and the Second Corrigendum to the 2020 Programme Guide are the primary documents you should refer to and need to comply with.
+This handbook is a guidance document only and is designed to provide information to support your grant agreement including all associated annexes and the 2020 Erasmus Programme Guide.
+Your Grant Agreement and the 2020 Erasmus Programme Guide are the primary documents you should refer to and need to comply with.

-Should any information in this handbook differ from either the Grant Agreement or the 2020 Programme Guide, the content of the Grant Agreement, its annexes and the Programme Guide and its corrigendum will take precedence.
+Should any information in this handbook differ from either the Grant Agreement or the 2020 Programme Guide, the content of the Grant Agreement, its annexes and the Programme Guide will take precedence.

-If you have any queries or feedback about the content of this Handbook please contact:
+If you have any queries or feedback about the content of this Handbook please contact: erasmus.youth@britishcouncil.org